 Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse) too early.

-Your baby was born with craniosynostosis.
-This is a condition that causes one or more of your baby's skull sutures to close too early.
-This can cause the shape of your baby's head to be different than normal.
-Sometimes it can slow normal brain development.
+Your child was diagnosed with craniosynostosis.
+This is a condition that causes one or more of your child's skull sutures (the junction of two skull bones) to close too early.
+This can cause the shape of your child's head to be different than normal.
+Sometimes, it can slow normal brain development.

-- The surgeon made 2 to 3 small cuts (incisions) on your baby's scalp.
+- The surgeon made 2 to 3 small cuts (incisions) on your child's scalp if an instrument called an endoscope was used.

 - Pieces of abnormal bone were removed.

-- A plate and some small screws were put in place to help hold the bones in the right position.
+- Metal plates and some small screws may have been put in place to help hold the bones in the right position.

 What to Expect at Home

-Your baby's sleeping patterns may be different after getting home from the hospital.
-Your baby may be awake at night and sleep during the day.
-This should go away as your baby gets used to being at home.
+Your child's sleeping patterns may be different after getting home from the hospital.
+Your child may be awake at night and sleep during the day.
+This should go away as your child gets used to being at home.

-Your baby's surgeon may prescribe a special helmet to be worn, starting 3 weeks after the surgery.
-This helmet has to be worn to help further correct the shape of your baby's head.
+Your child's surgeon may prescribe a special helmet to be worn, starting at some point after the surgery.
+This helmet has to be worn to help further correct the shape of your child's head or to prevent unwanted recurrence or changes after surgery.

-- The helmet needs to be worn every day for the first year after surgery.
+- The helmet needs to be worn every day, often for the first year after surgery.

 - It has to be worn at least 23 hours a day.
 It can be removed during bathing.